MerosCrypto/Meros/docs/Protocol/Merit.md

 - header: Block Header.
 - transactions: List of Transactions, where the first is the left-most leaf in the BlockHeader's contents merkle tree.
 - elements: Difficulty updates and gas price sets from Merit Holders.
-- aggregate: Aggregated BLS Signature for every Verification Packet/Element this Block archives, as well as the miner's signature of the Block.
+- aggregate: Aggregated BLS Signature for every Verification Packet/Element this Block archives.

 A Block's hash is defined as the hash of its header.